mazhaoqi-52/start_ros/README.md

 # start_ros
-This repositiry is to memorizing the basic code meeting in the proces of learing ROS
+This repositiry is to memorizing the basic codes meeting in the proces of learing ROS